eSolutionsTech/kubesol/docs/cluster/Quickstart.md

 # Kubesol quickstart

 A full production Kubesol setup will require at least 7 VMs (one gateway, 3 controller nodes, 3 worker nodes).
-But you may experiment on a single VM even with some limitations.
+But may even experiment on a single VM with some limitations.

 This procedure will use the same VM as Ansible run host and destination host, that's why we have in the Inventory file `ansible_connection=local`.
 So you just ssh to the VM and run everything there.